data-edu/data-science-in-education/_book/02-how-to-use.md

 science helped us do that.
 Join us in enjoying all that comes with R and data science---both the challenge of learning and the joy of solving problems in creative and efficient ways.

-## Different Strokes for Different Data Scientists in Education
+## Different strokes for different data scientists in education

 As we learned in the introduction, it's tough to define data science in education because people are educated in all kinds of settings and in all kinds of age groups.
 Education organizations